-The current members of the Nomination and Remuneration Committee are each independent, Non-executive Directors.
+The current members of the Nomination and Remuneration Committee are Non-executive Directors, a majority of whom are independent.
 Information about each Committee member's qualifications and experience is set out in the Directors' Statutory Report.
 Information regarding the number of times the Committee met throughout the period and the individual attendances of the members at those meetings has also been provided in the Directors' Statutory Report.

-Policy for Director remuneration
+Policy for Director Remuneration